MoserMichael/python-obj-system/decorator.md

 There is also a least recently used cache [@functools.lru\_cache](https://docs.python.org/3/library/functools.html#functools.lru\_cache), of limited size.
 Note that you get the same number of cache hits for the bounded cache, on the fibonacci function  (author is scratching his head)
+This happens, of course, as only the last two results are needed for the fibonacci sequence!

 __Source:__